DIVORCE | ADOPTION | ELDER LAW

 Elder Law Attorney

-You should execute a healthcare surrogate designation document to compliment your power of attorney.
-This instrument will designate another person to make health related decisions for you in the event you are incapacitated and are unable to make health related decisions for yourself.
-A living will does not designate another person to make decisions for you; it is an opportunity for you to make certain end of life decisions for yourself, through the document, about what you intend to happen or not happen in the event you are in a vegetative state and have no hope for recovery.
-Together, these documents will protect your patient rights in the future, and help your family provide for you through doctors, insurance companies, Medicare and Medicaid programs.
-You can therefore be confident that you will be taken care of as comfortably as possible no matter the circumstances.
+We combine Healthcare Surrogate Designations with Florida Living Wills to protect your patient rights.
+Together, these documents ensure your end-of-life wishes are honored and allow your family to coordinate with insurance and Medicare effectively, providing peace of mind for everyone involved.
+A living will does not designate another person to make decisions for you; it is an opportunity for you to make certain end-of-life decisions for yourself, through the document, about what you intend to happen or not happen in the event you are in a vegetative state and have no hope for recovery.
+Together, these documents will protect your patient rights in the future and help your family provide for you through doctors, insurance companies, Medicare, and Medicaid programs.
+You can therefore be confident that you will be taken care of as comfortably as possible, no matter the circumstances.
 In fact, in most instances, the combination of a durable power of attorney and a health care surrogate document will avoid the need for a guardianship proceeding in the event of your incapacitation, thereby saving you thousands of dollars in legal fees and court costs.

 Elder Law